 Jump to section

-Secondary nutritional hyperparathyroidism is a common disorder for chelonians, particularly those that are herbivorous like most tortoises and it is the most common cause of Metabolic Bone Disease in both turtles and tortoises.
-This disease prevents the proper absorption of calcium and can cause serious deformity as it can cause softening and abnormal growth of the bones and shells of these animals.
-This type of hyperparathyroidism is most often caused by an inadequate diet.
+Secondary nutritional hyperparathyroidism is the most common cause of Metabolic Bone Disease in both turtles and tortoises.
+This disease, triggered by an inadequate diet, prevents the proper absorption of calcium and can cause serious deformity as it can cause softening and abnormal growth of the bones and shells of these animals.

 Hyperparathyroidism is a deficiency in the metabolism of calcium absorption that can lead to softened bones and abnormal shell growth for turtles and tortoises.